-- Yarraloola Homestead has aesthetic, historic and representative cultural heritage significance.
+Yarraloola Homestead has aesthetic, historic and representative cultural heritage significance.
 The homestead, first built in 1920, was a home of the Paterson family for over 78 years.
-It is a largely intact example representing the way of life on a pastoral station in the North West." - the homestead and early outbuildings are aesthetically linked in their similar construction materials and rural purpose, and collectively form a cultural environment that is evidence of the history of early European settlement and occupation of the Pilbara area; - the place has associations with the development of the pastoral industry in the Pilbara district and demonstrates the evolution of a pastoral settlement since 1878; - the shearing shed provides evidence of the importance of the sheep industry to the occupation and development of the Pilbara district, and an insight into the vernacular construction of these sheds.
+It is a largely intact example representing the way of life on a pastoral station in the North West."

+the place has associations with the development of the pastoral industry in the Pilbara district and demonstrates the evolution of a pastoral settlement since 1878;

+the shearing shed provides evidence of the importance of the sheep industry to the occupation and development of the Pilbara district, and an insight into the vernacular construction of these sheds.